nnym/mineclone2b/mods/HUD/awards/readme.md

 * awards.register_achievement(name, def)
 	* name: Unique identifier for achievement.
 You can use anything except "all"
 	* desciption
-	* sound [optional] - set a custom sound (SimpleSoundSpec) or `false` to play no sound.
-          If not specified, a default sound is played
 	* image [optional] - texture name, eg: award_one.png
 	* background [optional] - texture name, eg: award_one.png
 	* trigger [optional] [table]